Stress Leave

 Is stress leave paid?

+Stress leave is not paid sick leave.
 Due to stress leave and sick leave being the same in legislation, there is no mandatory pay for stress.
 However, you can include a paid stress leave policy in your company.

 How much does employment insurance (EI) pay for stress leave?

-How to apply for stress leave?
+How can employees apply for stress leave?

 If an employee feels overwhelmed due to stress and approaches you to discuss the matter, encourage them to consult their doctor.